-The Practice Support Line is a confidential helpline for nursing and midwifery mentors and students.
-Students are encouraged to use this line to report concerns whilst on placement and seek support from PALMs if required.
-Contact details are: hscpsl@uwe.ac.uk and 0117 32 81152.
+The Practice Support Line is a confidential helpline for nursing and midwifery clinical supervisors, practice assessors and students.
+Students are encouraged to use this line to report concerns whilst on placement and seek support from AiPs if required.
+Contact details are: hscps/lewe.ac.uk and 0117 32 81152.

-Practice Support Net
+Practice Support Net (PSNet)

-The Practice Support Net provides advice, guidance and tools to support mentors in their mentorship role.
-It gives guidance by programme and information about grading in practice which you may also find useful.
+The Practice Support Net provides advice, guidance and tools to support practice supervisors and practice assessors in their role.
+It gives guidance by programme and information about assessment in practice which you may also find useful.